MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshot-schema.md

 Edges are stored sequentially and to read them properly you need to parse the nodes first, because each node knows how many edges it has.

-To re-construct an edge we need 3 elements of information, and we can use `metadata.edge_types` to understand what each element is.
+To re-construct an edge we need 3 elements of information: the edge type, its name or index, and the node it's connected to.
+We can use `metadata.edge_types` to understand what each element is.

 For example, if you read the first node and its property edge_count is set to 4, that means that the first 4 triplets of the edges array are the elements needed to from this node to some other nodes, etc.